 You can also browse the jx command reference documentation.

-To open the Jenkins console try:
+To open a console for

 jx open foo